steveklabnik/rustastic-smtp/README.md

 # License

-This project is released under the terms of the MIT license.
-A copy of the license if available [here](LICENSE).
+Rustastic SMTP is distributed under the terms of the Apache License (Version 2.0).
+See [LICENSE.txt](LICENSE.txt) for more information.